-Great distance learning nutrition courses & naturopathy courses in the UK – accredited by the NNA
+Great distance learning nutrition courses and naturopathy courses in the UK – accredited by the NNA

 Why choose Natural Healthcare College?

-Our UK accredited distance learning nutrition courses (Nutrition Advisor diploma and Advanced Naturopathic Nutritional Therapy diploma) teach nutrition with a naturopathic influence.
-It stems from a passionate belief in the ability of nutrition to help achieve optimal health.
+Our UK accredited distance learning nutrition courses teach nutrition with a naturopathic influence.
+It stems from a passionate belief in the natural healthcare properties of nutrition to help achieve optimal health.

-Our aim is to give our graduates the knowledge, competence and confidence needed to become first-rate practitioners.
+We aim to give our graduates the knowledge, competence and confidence needed to become first-rate natural healthcare practitioners.
 Our nutrition courses meet the stringent criteria of highly acknowledged UK accrediting bodies.
-This doesn’t make our courses the quickest, simplest, or in some cases the cheapest around.
-We advise you to compare courses and we think you will be impressed with how our fees compare to courses that are comparable in terms of their qualification level of training, scope and depth, the extensive range of topics covered, study time, tutor input and meet such high accreditation requirements.
-It is important before you embark on a major decision that may affect your future career to be sure the course you are planning to study will be able to equip you to become that first-rate practitioner.
+This means they aren’t the quickest, simplest, or cheapest.
+But if you compare them with courses that are similar in qualification level of training, scope, depth, range of topics covered, study time, tutor input and meet such high accreditation requirements, we think you’ll be impressed with our fees.
+And it’s important to be sure your chosen course really will equip you to become that first-rate natural healthcare practitioner.

 The personal touch

-Although the bulk of your studies can be carried out via distance learning at home, our online nutrition courses do require attendance at varying stages
+The bulk of your studies can be carried out via distance learning at home.
+Our online nutrition courses do however require attendance at varying stages.

 “Be wary of courses where there are no direct contact hours.
 Webinars and e-learning aren’t the same as direct contact.
 Major insurance companies won’t provide cover for such courses.” – General Naturopathic Council

 The World Health Organisation’s (WHO) Report on Diet, Physical Activity and Health highlights the potential for improving public health by reducing the prevalence of risk factors.
 The WHO report is updated on a regular basis, compiling data from its member states.